patrickcook28/tradestation-server/README.md

 ## Email Branding

-- Emails are sent from `support@tradecraftapp.com`.
+- Emails are sent from `support@precisiontrader.tech`.
 - The reset email uses a simple dark theme and pulls the logo from `${APP_BASE_URL}/images/tradestation-logo.png`.

 ## Frontend Routes